Q: I want to race with a team—and win. Does ERTC do that?

 Q: What kind of bicycle do I need?

 A: Any mechanically sound road bicycle is acceptable.
-If you are in the market for a new bike, Revolution Cycle (one of our major sponsors) gives great discounts to ERTC members.
+If you are in the market for a new bike, there are many great bike shops in YEG that can help you out.
 Talk to fellow riders to find out what kind of bike will best meet your needs.

 Q: What should I bring with me?